troystribling/BlueCap/README.md

 These examples can be written as a single chain of `flatMap`s as shown in the  [Central Example](/Examples/Central).

-## Peripheral
+## PeripheralManager

-A simple Peripheral application that emulates a [TiSensorTag Accelerometer Service](/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and services will be described.
+A simple `PeripheralManager` application that emulates a [TiSensorTag Accelerometer Service](/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with a all `Characteristics` will be described.
 It will advertise the service and respond to characteristic write request.

 First the `Characteristics` and `Service` are created,